lls-ws/dataflex/README.md

 </h1>

 <h4 align="left">
-  A program to control a Grain Storage of Coffe and Corn.
+  A DOS app to manager a Grain Storage of Coffe and Corn.

   DOS Emulator is required to run!
 </h4>